 How long is the school day?

 Girls are welcome on site from 7.30am but the school day begins at 8.25am and ends at 3.45pm, with clubs running from 4-5pm (except Homework Club which runs until 5.25pm).
 Currently we have staggered finish times to avoid clusters of pupils, with year 7 exiting the main gate at 3.50pm.

 What are your results like?

 We have a twin tracked approach of academic rigour and pastoral excellence to ensure that our pupils achieve their potential.Their results are, therefore, excellent.
 We are so proud of our year 11 and 13s, especially those who were disrupted by the pandemic, and our results at both GCSE and A Level are on an upward trajectory.
-Further details and statistics can be found here: GCSE 2020 A Level 2020
+Further details and statistics can be found here: GCSE Results and A Level Results & Destinations

 What are the expectations for uniform?